pbnj/katacoda-scenarios/heptio-sonobuoy/step2.md

 Take a moment to explore the different Sonobuoy CLI commands and options: `sonobuoy help`{{execute}}

-To deploy a Sonobuoy pod to our cluster with: `sonobuoy run --mode=Quick`{{execute}}
+To deploy the latest version of Sonobuoy pods to our cluster: `sonobuoy run --mode=Quick --sonobuoy-image gcr.io/heptio-images/sonobuoy:latest`{{execute}}

-**Note:** Sonobuoy conformance tests may take upwards of 60 minutes to complete.
-Katacoda scenarios have a shorter time limit, hence the quick mode.
+**Note:** Sonobuoy conformance tests may take upwards of 60 minutes to complete, but Katacoda scenarios have a shorter life span, hence the `Quick` mode.

 To view actively running pods: `sonobuoy status`{{execute}}